badekarvinayak07/badekarvinayak07/README.md

 - 👋 Hi, I’m @badekarvinayak07
-- 👀 I’m interested in D.G>Ruparel College
+- 👀 I’m interested in D.G.Ruparel College
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on New projects and Ideas
 - 📫 How to reach me insta- @vinayak_badekar